gromacs/gromacs/docs/user-guide/terminology.rst

-Thus, if you derive an average structure from a molecular dynamics simulation, and find artifacts like unphysical bond lengths, weird structures, etc., this doesn't necessarily mean something is wrong.
+Thus, if you derive an average structure from a molecular dynamics simulation, and find artifacts like unphysical bond lengths, weird structures, etc., this does not necessarily mean something is wrong.
 It just shows the above: an average structure from a simulation is not necessarily a physically meaningful structure.